gsamokovarov/web-console/README.markdown

 server.

 This is where _Web Console_ comes to the rescue.
 It gives you the same `rails console` experience, right in the browser.
-It's not just a tool that let's you evaluate Ruby code, there are a lot of those.
-It's a [VT100] compatible terminal, running `rails console`.
+Its not just a tool that let's you evaluate Ruby code, there are a lot of those.
+Its a [VT100] compatible terminal, running `rails console`.

 You can see _Web Console_ in action at this [video].